Savitri and Satyavan: Summary

-With Yama’s blessings, Savitri returns to the forest and places Satyavan’s head on her lap.
-He regains consciousness, confused, but she reassures him.
-As Satyavan and Savitri return, Dyumatsena, having regained his sight, searches anxiously for his son.
-The sages reassure him, predicting Satyavan’s survival due to Savitri’s virtue.
-Late at night, the couple arrives at the hermitage, bringing relief to all.
-Savitri recounts her encounter with Yama and the boons granted—her father-in-law’s sight and kingdom, a hundred sons for her father, and the same for herself and Satyavan.
-The next morning, messengers announce Dyumatsena’s restoration to the throne, as his usurper has been slain.
-He returns to his kingdom with his family, and in time, Savitri bears a hundred sons, securing their lineage.
+With Yama’s blessings, Savitri returned to the forest and placed Satyavan’s head on her lap.
+He regained consciousness, confused, but she reassured him.
+As Satyavan and Savitri returned, Dyumatsena, having regained his sight, searched anxiously for his son.
+The sages reassured him, predicting Satyavan’s survival due to Savitri’s virtue.
+Late at night, the couple arrived at the hermitage, bringing relief to all.
+Savitri recounted her encounter with Yama and the boons granted — her father-in-law’s sight and kingdom, a hundred sons for her father, and the same for herself and Satyavan.
+The next morning, messengers announced Dyumatsena’s restoration to the throne, as his usurper has been slain.
+He returned to his kingdom with his family, and in time, Savitri bore a hundred sons, securing their lineage.